England chip away at Australia in crucial Test

 The tourists had even lengthened their line-up by including all-rounder Green at the expense of spinner Todd Murphy, but could still not take full advantage of the flat pitch and warm sun.

 Only Khawaja, trapped on the crease by Broad, failed to get in.
-There were partnerships of 46, 59, 63 and 65 for the second, third, fourth and sixth wickets, only for the majority of the top order to find sloppy ways of getting out.
+There were partnerships of 46, 59, 63 and 65 for the second, third, fourth and sixth wickets respectively, only for the majority of the top order to find sloppy ways of getting out.

 Warner at least avoided falling to Broad, but played a loose drive at Woakes.
-Smith looked ominous but played across the line against Wood.
+Smith looked ominous until he played across the line against Wood.
 Labuschagne made his first half-century of the series, then missed an innocuous delivery from Moeen.

 Head was suckered into England's short-ball plan and, as Marsh and Green looked to to be swinging the day Australia's way, both fell in the space of five Woakes deliveries.